Department of Anthropology and Sociology

 Studying at SOAS

-We're ranked 6th in the UK and 18th in the world for Anthropology and 3rd in the UK for Employer Reputation in Anthropology (QS 2025).
+We're ranked 6th in the UK and 19th in the world for Anthropology and 10th in the world for Academic Reputation in Anthropology (QS World University Rankings 2026).
 SOAS Anthropology is also ranked 2nd among UK Anthropology departments (REF 2021).

 Study Tours